SecureCloudOps/AWSIAM/README.md

 ## Logging in as an IAM User

-The first way is to share the sign-in URL username, and temporary password via email.
-The second way is to provide the details manually or through a secure communication channel like a company-approved password manager.
+The first way is to share the sign-in URL username, and temporary password, is via email.
+The second way is, to provide the details manually or through a secure communication channel like a company-approved password manager.

 Once I logged in as my IAM user, I noticed that I was already seeing Access denied on my dashboard panels.
 This is because my IAM user hasn't been granted the necessary permission to view these resources.